Program on International Law and Relations in Asia

 Each time the colloquium is taught, we bring into the classroom a different selection of leading scholars to share their works in progress on cutting-edge issues in international law of consequence to East Asian countries.
 Topics may include maritime disputes, national security issues related to cyber commerce and big data, continuing tensions produced by transitional justice litigation, human rights concerns, proposed reforms to international regimes such as trade and investment, or other timely topics of concerns to scholars, governments, or international civil society.

-The colloquium seeks to inspire a new generation of scholars of Asian international law while also enabling scholars of U.S. law to become more familiar with important international legal issues in Asia.
+The colloquium seeks to inspire a new generation of scholars of Asian international law while also enabling scholars of US law to become more familiar with important international legal issues in Asia.
 Students can expect to:

 Work with select issues involving international law and apply them in particular settings,